ishita73/Min-OS/README.md

-A lightweight operating system built from scratch in **C** and **x86 Assembly** — a hands-on journey into bootloader, kernel, memory management, interrupt handling, device drivers, and a shell.
+A lightweight operating system built from scratch in **C** and **x86 Assembly** .

+ Diving into bootloader, kernel, memory management, interrupt handling, device drivers, and a shell.

 # #OS